junxit/us-congress-bills-110/metadata.md

 - 2007-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 261).(text: CR H4083-4094)
 - 2007-04-26 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2007-04-30 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 125.
+- 2008-04-23 — Senate amendment submitted
+- 2008-04-24 — Amendment SA 4573 agreed to in Senate by Unanimous Consent.
+- 2008-04-24 — Amendment SA 4573 proposed by Senator Kennedy for Senator Snowe. (consideration: CR S3374) In the nature of a substitute.
+- 2008-04-24 — Measure laid before Senate by unanimous consent. (consideration: CR S3363-3375)
+- 2008-04-24 — Message on Senate action sent to the House.
+- 2008-04-24 — Passed Senate with an amendment by Yea-Nay Vote.
+95 - 0.
+Record Vote Number: 113.
+- 2008-04-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+95 - 0.
+Record Vote Number: 113.
+- 2008-04-24 — Senate amendment agreed to: Amendment SA 4573 agreed to in Senate by Unanimous Consent.
+- 2008-04-24 — Senate amendment proposed (on the floor): Amendment SA 4573 proposed by Senator Kennedy for Senator Snowe.(consideration: CR S3374)
+- 2008-04-28 — Message on Senate action sent to the House.
+- 2008-04-28 — Senate requests return of papers with respect to H.R.
+493 by Unanimous Consent.
+- 2008-04-29 — Message on Senate action sent to the House.
+- 2008-04-29 — Papers returned to Senate
+- 2008-05-01 — Cleared for White House.
+- 2008-05-01 — DEBATE - Pursuant to the provisions of H. Res.
+1156, the House proceeded with one hour of debate on the George Miller (CA) motion to agree to the Senate amendment to H.R.
+493.
+- 2008-05-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-01 — Mr. Miller, George moved that the House agree to the Senate amendment. (consideration: CR H2961-2980)
+- 2008-05-01 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 414 - 1 (Roll no. 234). (text as House agreed to Senate amendment: CR H2961-2972)
+- 2008-05-01 — Pursuant to the provisions of H. Con.
+Res.
+340, enrollment corrections on H.R.
+493 have been made.
+- 2008-05-01 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 414 - 1 (Roll no. 234).(text as House agreed to Senate amendment: CR H2961-2972)